 There was no conceivable circumstance under which three strangers could possibly appear from nowhere at the whaling station, and certainly not from the direction of the mountains.
 And yet here they were: their hair and beards stringy and matted, their faces blackened with soot from blubber stoves and creased from nearly two years of stress and privation.

-And old Norwegian whaler recoded the scene when the three men stood before the station manager Thoralf Sørlle:
+And old Norwegian whaler recorded the scene when the three men stood before the station manager Thoralf Sørlle:

 “Manager say: ‘Who the hell are you?’
 And the terrible bearded man in the center of the three say very quietly: ‘My name is Shackleton.’
 Me – I turn away and weep.”

 Rescue Mission to Elephant Island